And then there’s also the cat. The child-eating Christmas Cat.

 The legend of the Yule Cat

-Iceland is best known for its rugged, snowy landscape, hot springs and cozy cottages.
+Iceland is best known for its rugged, snowy landscape, hot springs, and cozy cottages.
 But lurking in the dark on Christmas Eve is Jólakötturinn, or the Yule Cat, who peeks through windows and eats unlucky children who haven’t been given any new clothes as gifts for Christmas.

-Jólakötturinn—from Jól (Christmas) and köttur (cat)—is described as a huge tomcat, with glowing eyes, sharp whiskers and murderous claws.
+Jólakötturinn—from Jól (Christmas) and köttur (cat)—is described as a huge tomcat, with glowing eyes, sharp whiskers, and murderous claws.
 Come Christmas, he roams around the snowy countryside looking for his favorite food: naughty kids wearing tattered and torn clothes.

-His legend is part of a catalogue of folklore monsters designed to teach Icelandic children life lessons about how to survive the long, arctic winters and the dangerous wilderness.
+His legend is part of a catalog of folklore monsters designed to teach Icelandic children life lessons about how to survive the long, arctic winters and the dangerous wilderness.
 But we’ll get to that later.